Your cart has expired remaining to complete your purchase

 Duke Ellington

 Duke Ellington (1899–1974) is considered one of the most important figures in jazz history.
 Born in Washington, DC, he began studying classical piano when he was around eight years old.
-As a teenager, Ellington became interested in ragtime and jazz and began playing in dance bands at clubs and ...
+As a teenager, Ellington became interested in ragtime and jazz and began playing in dance bands at clubs ...

 Read More